lloyd/lloyd.io/posts/2011-06-09-the-road-to-chromeless-1.0.md

 Chromeless: the simplest possible set of requirements for a meaningful 1.0.

-Please note, **this is a proposal**, I'm simply laying down my own opinion and biases to start the conversation.
+Please note, **this is a proposal** intended to start the conversation.
 My hope is to *collaboratively* refine this into an actual phased plan for getting to 1.0.

 So, what will 1.0 look like?